Disclosure / Affiliate Notice:

 This shows up in everyday situations:

-- vacuum filters clogging and reducing suction
+- clogged vacuum filters

-- washing machine seals collecting residue
+- residue in washing machine seals

 Noise Becomes More Noticeable at Home

 In a showroom, background noise hides a lot.
-At home, especially in the evening, sound behaves differently.
+At home—especially in the evening—sound behaves differently.

 You might notice: